MicrosoftDocs/dynamics-365-customer-engagement/ce/sales/get-real-time-call-data-through-teams-call.md

 # Get real-time call data through Teams calls

-Conversation intelligence with Teams calls gets you real-time analysis of call data, including  overview, summary, transcription, insights, and action items.
+Conversation intelligence with Teams calls gives you real-time call data analysis that includes overview, summary, transcription, insights, and action items.
 To use this feature, an administrator must configure Microsoft Teams in your organization.
 More information: [First-run setup experience for conversation intelligence in sales app](fre-setup-ci-sales-app.md)

 ## License and role requirements
 | Requirement type | You must have |